 - you won’t have access to the Financial Services Compensation Scheme (FSCS)

-- loan-based crowdfunding is higher risk than holding money on deposit.
-You may lose some or all of the money that you invest
+- you may lose some or all of the money that you invest

-- Your capital will not be repaid and/or dividends will not be paid if the company you invest in defaults or there is a fraud.
+- You will not be repaid and/or dividends will not be paid if the company you invest in fails or there is a fraud.

 - If you hold shares in a business or project, it is unlikely that income in the form of dividends will be paid.
 The value of your investment may be diluted if more shares are issued, and this is likely as many start-up businesses undergo multiple rounds of funding.

 - If firms do handle clients’ money without our permission or authorisation, there will be no protection for investors in place.
 This is a particular risk if a platform fails and becomes insolvent.

 - Most platforms do not have a way you can cash in your investment (a secondary market).